Job outlooks for Computer network technicians

 The following factors contributed to this outlook:

-Here are some key facts about Computer network technicians in the Campbellton - Miramichi region:
+Here are some key facts about Computer network and web technicians in the North Shore region:

-• Computer network technicians mainly work in the following sectors:
+• Computer network and web technicians mainly work in the following sectors:

-The employment outlook will be very good for Computer network technicians (NOC 2281) in the Edmundston - Woodstock region for the 2022-2024 period.
+The employment outlook will be good for Computer network and web technicians (NOC 22220) in the Southern region for the 2023-2025 period.

 The following factors contributed to this outlook:

-Here are some key facts about Computer network technicians in the Edmundston - Woodstock region:
+Here are some key facts about Computer network and web technicians in the Southern region:

-• Computer network technicians mainly work in the following sectors:
+• Computer network and web technicians mainly work in the following sectors:

-The employment outlook will be good for Computer network technicians (NOC 2281) in the Fredericton - Oromocto region for the 2022-2024 period.
+The employment outlook will be moderate for Computer network and web technicians (NOC 22220) in New Brunswick for the 2023-2025 period.

 The following factors contributed to this outlook: